QuickBooks Blog

 Small business tax credits

-There are many different small business tax credits that you may qualify for.
-Here are some common business tax credits you should be aware of:
+Below are some common business tax credits you should be aware of:

-• Small Employer Health Insurance Premiums Credit: For employers with fewer than 25 employees contributing to health insurance premiums.
+• Small Employer Health Insurance Premiums Credit: For employers with fewer than 25 employees contributing to health insurance premiums

-• Investment Credit: Includes credits for energy, reforestation, rehabilitation, and similar projects.
+• Investment Credit: Includes credits for energy, reforestation, rehabilitation, and similar projects

-• Disabled Access Credit: Applies to expenses for improving accessibility.
+• Disabled Access Credit: Applies to expenses for improving accessibility

 Visit the IRS’s Business Tax Credits page for more information on tax credits your small business may be eligible for.